topkecleon/telegram-bot-bash/doc/6_reference.md

 ### User Access Control

 ##### user_is_botadmin
-Return true (0) if user is owner / admin of bot.
+Return true (0) if user is admin of bot, user id if botadmin is read from file './botadmin'.
-Name or ID botadmin must be placed in './botadmin' file.

 *usage:*  user_is_botadmin "${USER[ID]}"